 In the Row NYC Hotel in New York City I was sitting in the lobby enjoying my coffee over the sound of the hustle and bustle of guests checking out, checking in or planning their day in the big apple.
 As I reviewed the itinerary I created using the Sygic Travel app, a young lady entered the lobby from the elevator…wait a minute is that…yes it is.
 The Budget Queen herself Danielle Desir.
 Naturally, I invited her to join me.
 Now, I’ve always been good at saving money for travelling so I never gave budgeting any thought.
 However, ever since I got my first credit card I’ve been constantly dealing with debt issues.
 I know I’m not the only one, so now is my chance to find out a little more about budgeting and travel from a pro.

-Danielle & Me @ Row NYC Hotel
+Danielle & Me @ The High Line Park in NYC

 Name: Danielle Desir

 Blog Title | URL: The Thought Card | www.thoughtcard.com

 Blog Content: is a travel finance blog that specializes in affording travel and making it a financial priority in your life.
 The Thought Card shares travel planning and saving strategies, cheap flight deals and practical personal finance tips like how to pay off your student loan debt and save for a car.

 - How do you make budgeting money and travel work together?
 How do you prepare?
 Can you give us some tips?